-Periodontal disease or Gum Disease as it is more commonly known, is a reaction of the body to subgingival bacteria, which act together with other factors (stress, smoking, genetic diseases).
+Periodontal disease or Gum Disease, is a reaction of the body to sub gingival bacteria, which act together with other factors (stress, smoking, genetic diseases).
 These bacteria are spread through saliva.
-Therefore, if one of your family members has periodontal disease, it is better for you to try to avoid the contact with his/her saliva, sharing cutlery and toothbrushes by other family members should be avoided, in order to prevent contamination with aggressive bacteria.
+Therefore, if one of your family members has periodontal disease, it is better for you to try to avoid the contact with his/her saliva.
+Sharing cutlery and toothbrushes with other family members should be avoided, in order to prevent contamination with aggressive bacteria.

-If you observe that any of the family members shows signs of a possible gingival or periodontal problem (gingival bleeding, redness, painful and swollen gums, bad breath), it is advisable for all family members to go for a routine check-up to detect periodontal disease.
+Signs of a gingival or periodontal problem in your family members can manifest in bleeding, redness, painful and swollen gums or bad breath.
+It is advisable for all family members to go for a routine check-up at least once a year to detect periodontal disease.

 Does periodontal disease affect general health?

 Yes.
-Bacteria that cause periodontal disease are involved in the production of atherosclerosis (narrowing of blood vessels), high blood pressure, myocardial infarction, and there is a link between gum disease and pregnant women and premature birth or low birth weight has also been found.
+Bacteria that causes periodontal disease are involved in the production of atherosclerosis (narrowing of blood vessels).
+It also causes high blood pressure and myocardial infarction.
+There is a proven link between gum disease and pregnant women experiencing premature or a low birth weight.
 Pregnant women with periodontal disease have a 7 times higher risk of giving birth to premature or underweight children.

 Nothing hurts me.
 Do I have periodontal disease or not?

 Periodontal disease does not hurt.
-Whether or not you have periodontal disease,this can only be told by your dentist in a simple consultation.
-The signs of a possible gum problem are: bleeding that occurs when you brush your teeth or spontaneously, unpleasant mouth odor, pain or itching of the gums.
+Whether or not you have periodontal disease, this can only be told by your dentist during a simple consultation.
+The signs of a possible gum problem are: bleeding that occurs when you brush your teeth or spontaneously, unpleasant mouth odour, pain or itching of the gums.

-This is a sign that gingivitis has set in, a disease that is reversible and can be completely treated by improving oral hygiene and scaling (removing the stone from the teeth).
+This is a sign that gingivitis has set in.
+Gum disease is reversible and can be treated by improving oral hygiene and scaling the teeth.

-If the inflammation persists for a long time, gingivitis develops into periodontitis, an irreversible inflammatory form, when the bone is also affected and there are additional withdrawals of the gum from the roots of the teeth, the teeth become mobile and without a specific treatment they end up losing.
+If the inflammation persists for a long time, gingivitis develops into periodontitis, an irreversible inflammatory form.
+Then the bone is also affected and there are additional withdrawals of the gum from the roots of the teeth.
+The teeth become mobile and without treatment the patient may end up losing one or several.

-There is the aggressive form, which evolves rapidly, founded especially at young people (even from 11-13 years) and there is a chronic form, which has a slower evolution and occurs at adults.
+There is the aggressive form, which evolves rapidly, found especially in young people (even from 11-13 years).
+Then there is a chronic form, which has a slower evolution and occurs in adults.
 Periodontal disease manifests itself in successive stages of activity and rest.
 When the disease is active, specific signs and symptoms are observed, but if they disappear, it does not mean that the disease has healed on its own, but is going through a period of rest and it continues to evolve, even if the bleeding or pain have disappeared.